radixdlt/babylon-node/README.md

 Here we have:

-- [core](core/README.md): The core consensus and networking modules
+- [core](core/README.md): The core node, consensus and networking modules - written in Java
+- [core-rust-bridge]: A bridge between the Java core and the Rust `core-rust` - written in Java.
+  This will likely be merged into core at some point.
+- [core-rust]: Includes the Core API, and the "State Manager" which wraps the babylon engine.
+  We pull in the babylon engine from the [radixdlt-scrypto](https://github.com/radixdlt/radixdlt-scrypto) repository.
+- [cli-tools]: Various basic command line helpers to assist with spinning up nodes and networks.
+- [common](common/README.md): Common Java utilities used by various modules.
+This will likely be merged into core once the Olympia Engine has been removed.
+- [shell](shell): Examples for how to run Radix shell, which can enable spinning up temporary interactive nodes.
+The Radix Shell code itself is in [cli-tools](cli-tools).
+- [docker](docker): An option for running a network of nodes locally.
+You can also use the "Run Single Validator" IntelliJ option.

+Until the Babylon engine is feature-compatible with Olympia, we are keeping around the Olympia engine for some of our tests.

 - [engine](engine/README.md): The Olympia Radix execution layer which provides a UTXO-based state machine
-- [common](common/README.md): Common Java utilities used by various modules
-- [cli-tools](cli-tools): Various basic command line helpers to assist with spinning up nodes and networks
-- [shell](shell): The Radix shell, which can enable you to easily spin up nodes and interact with them on-the-fly

 ## Contribute